-Ms. Richards regularly counsels pharmaceutical, medical device, food, dietary supplement, cosmetics, and other biotechnology companies on regulatory compliance and enforcement matters.
-She also negotiates contracts with clinical trial sites, contract research organizations, contract manufacturers and laboratories, and other vendors on behalf of pharmaceutical and medical device company clients.
-Ms. Richards frequently advises on regulatory matters in connection with capital markets and M&A transactions involving FDA-regulated entities.
+Ms. Richards frequently drafts and negotiates contracts with clinical trial sites, contract research organizations, contract manufacturers and laboratories, and other vendors on behalf of pharmaceutical and medical device company clients.
+She also regularly advises on regulatory matters in connection with capital markets and M&A transactions involving FDA- and DEA-regulated entities.

-Ms. Richards currently serves as a member of the Food and Drug Law Institute’s Academic Programs Committee, and from 2010 to 2015 she served as an Advisory Board member of the Children’s Law Center.
+She currently serves as a member of the Food and Drug Law Institute’s Academic Programs Committee, and previously served as an Advisory Board member of the Children’s Law Center.